 The audio stream alignment module picks one of the input streams as a reference and aligns each of the other signals to the reference signal.
-To align a signal to the reference one, we first detect the time lag between the two signals and then adjust the non-reference signal.
+When aligning a signal to the reference, the time lag between the two signals is first detected and then the non-reference signal is adjusted accordingly.
 For this purpose, we have two variable-length first-in-first-out buffers for each stream: one for time lag detection, one for output generation.
 After a few seconds (2 s in our experiments), we extract as many samples from the output buffer as those pushed to the buffer.
 These samples are given to the downstream modules.

+Two sources of misalignment between the signals can be distinguished, the "global" and the "local" ones.
+The global lag is due to the beginning of the recordings and it appears fixed.
+The local lag is due to clock drifting, channel delays, windows, etc. The local lag is variable and time-varying, thus requires continuous synchronization.
 At the beginning of the alignment processing, we may calculate the cross-correlation more frequently (e.g., every 1 s) until we find a significant peak in the cross-correlation sequence.
 This 'global' time lag can also be used to adjust the output wait time.
 In an online client-server setting, the global time lag is small.
 When we apply the system to offline independent recordings, the global time lag can be in the order of minutes.
-In this case, we may use a sliding window to first obtain an approximate estimate of the global time lag and then fine-tune the estimate by using the sample-level cross-correlation as described above.
+In this case, we may use a sliding window to first obtain an approximate estimate of the global time lag and then fine-tune the local estimates by using the sample-level cross-correlation as described above.